charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 ## Upgrading to 1.14

-This upgrade includes support for **CoreDNS**.
+This upgrade includes support for **CoreDNS 1.4.0**.
 All new deployments of **CDK 1.14** will install **CoreDNS** by default instead of **KubeDNS**.

 Existing deployments which are upgraded to **CDK 1.14** will continue to use